 The Importance of Structured Digital Databases (SDD) in Insider Trading Compliance

-Who Needs to Keep an SDD?
+Who is Required to Maintain an SDD?

 Mapping the UPSI Odyssey